nim-lang/Nim/doc/manual.md

     outp = inp + 47
   ```

-If the proc declaration doesn't have a body, it is a `forward`:idx: declaration.
+If the procedure declaration doesn't have a body, it is a `forward`:idx: declaration.
+If the
-If the proc returns a value, the procedure body can access an implicitly declared
+procedure returns a value, the procedure body can access an implicitly declared
 variable named `result`:idx: that represents the return value.
-Procs can be
+Procedures can be
 overloaded.
-The overloading resolution algorithm determines which proc is the
+The overloading resolution algorithm determines which procedure is the
 best match for the arguments.
 Example:

   ```nim